Ready to embark on an unforgettable motorhome or campervan adventure in Portugal?

 The Memory Chapel (Ermidade Memoria) is a tiny chapel perched on the edge of the Cabo Espichel cliffs.

-As legend has it, two visionaries saw the Virgin Mary riding a white mule up the steep cliffs, and the chapel is a memorial to this.
-Azulejo tiles line the walls inside, depicting the miraculous story.
+Legend has it that two visionaries saw the Virgin Mary riding a white mule up the steep cliffs, and the chapel is a memorial to this.
+Azulejo tiles depict the miraculous story on the walls inside.

 On the cliff face below the Memory Chapel are a set of large footprints.
-Back in the day, locals and pilgrims assumed these were ‘giant mule’ prints from the visitation of the Virgin Mary, but alas, they are actually dinosaur footprints.
+Back in the day, locals and pilgrims assumed these were ‘giant mule’ prints from the Virgin Mary’s visitation, but alas, they are actually dinosaur footprints.

 You can see them, with binoculars, from the cliff across the way.